 The trickier bit is the return: if you start at a time close to (HW(liv)+1 hour) when the current is slack and then, as you head out, the tidal level will be falling.
 Hence, after one hour, at HW(liv) + 2 hours, the depth will be less (for example: near Hale Head at local HW+1.5 hours) and running aground means a wait until next high water.
 It will also be difficult to reach Liverpool Marina in time to lock in (before HW(liv)+2 hours).

-My boat can cruise economically at 7 knots, and I can comfortably get up to Widnes (West Bank) and back to Liverpool marina on a spring tide (recent trips: April and October 2018).
-I can also get to Fidlers Ferry and back over HW, if I run at 10 knots for a part of the trip.
-When I have ventured further up (to Warrington in August 2013 and April 2019), I have been able to return without running aground, but too late to lock in to Liverpool Marina.
+My boat can cruise economically at 7 knots, and I can comfortably get up to Widnes (West Bank) [12 miles] and back to Liverpool marina on a spring tide (recent trips: April and October 2018).
+I can also get to Fidlers Ferry [16 miles] and back over HW, if I run at 10 knots for a part of the trip.
+When I have ventured further up (to Warrington in August 2013 and April 2019)[20 miles], I have been able to return without running aground, but too late to lock in to Liverpool Marina.
 In a faster boat (RIB etc) such a trip will be much easier.
-In all my trips, I have only ever run aground once (going up to Warrington - see here ) and I got off easily on a making tide.
+In all my trips, I have only ever run aground briefly (going up to Warrington - see here and to Fidler's Ferry - see here and here) and I got off easily on a making tide on each occasion.

 If you don't fancy risking a trip to Runcorn, then Hale Head is less far so easier to reach and return over HW.
 The abandoned lighthouse at Hale Head is quite a pretty sight.